simiat/Project_Group19/page1.md

 LIMIT 50
 ```

-Substantially, we added the REGEX operator, leaving out LCASE and substituting it with "i" within brackets, which means that the label of the corresponding IRI for topaz should be case insensitive.
+Substantially, we added the REGEX operator, leaving out LCASE and substituting it with "i" within inverted commas, which means that the label of the corresponding IRI for topaz should be case insensitive.
 Results are shown in this table:

 ![9.TopazIRI](/immagini_markdown/9.TopazIRI.png)

 From the list, we chose the eighth result whose RDF description is available at this [link](https://dati.beniculturali.it/lodview-arco/resource/NaturalHeritage/0900801226.html).
 Scrolling down the page, we stop at the object property **hasChemicalFormula**, which is the property we are interested in:

 ![10.Topazio_esemplare1](/immagini_markdown/10.Topazio_esemplare1.png)
 ![11.Topazio_esemplare2](/immagini_markdown/11.Topazio_esemplare2.png)